zain-rajpoot/zain-rajpoot/README.md

 Hi there!
 Im a MERN Stack Developer with a passion for creating efficient and scalable web applications.
 I'm currently pursuing my graduation at GC University Faisalabad from 2021 to 2025.

-- 🌱 I’m currently learning React Native (App Development)
+- 🌱 I’m currently learning React Native (App Development) & Appwrite (Backend as a service)
 - 💬 Ask me about anything related to MERN Stack Development, Next.js, or web development in general.
 - 😄 Pronouns: He/Him